 Borrow material will be derived from various sources as summarized in Table 1.
 The borrow materials are not PAG and have a very low potential for neutral metal leaching.
-If shale rocks are encountered in the base of the borrow pits, they will be mitigated by maintaining a cover of non-PAG material over the surface.
+If shale rocks are encountered in the base of the borrow pits, they will be mitigated by maintaining a cover of non-PAG material or synthetic cover over the surface as prescribed by the QP(ARD).

-6.0 Training and Qualifications
+6.0 Training Qualifications